As part of the government Special Needs Plan, teachers are now required to build their capacity to teach learners with

 Provisionally registered teachers

-If you apply for (full) registration after June 2016, you will be required to include a focus on learners with disabilities in your evidence of practice.
+If you apply for (full) registration, you will be required to include a focus on learners with disabilities in your evidence of practice.
 This will be included in the VIT designed evidence-based process.

 How does this apply to the next generation of teachers?

 Higher education providers seeking accreditation of their initial teacher education (ITE) programs must now ensure there is a specific focus on standards descriptors 1.6, 1.5 and 4.1 at the Graduate Teacher level.

-Higher education providers will report to VIT about their ITE programs in the first half of 2016, and this will include information about the composition of their programs which address the teaching of learners with disabilities.
+Higher education providers will report to VIT about their ITE programs, and this will include information about the composition of their programs which address the teaching of learners with disabilities.